Above the line

-SPEs are generally organised or established in economies other than those in which the parent companies are resident; andengaged primarily in international transactions but in few or no local operations.
+These are generally organised or established in economies other than those in which the parent companies are resident and engaged primarily in international transactions but in few or no local operations.

-SPEs are defined either by their structure (for example, financing subsidiary, holding company, base company, regional headquarters), or their purpose (for example, sale and regional administration, management of foreign exchange risk, facilitation of financing of investment).
+Special purpose entities (SPEs) are defined either by their structure (for example, financing subsidiary, holding company, base company or regional headquarters) or their purpose (for example, sale and regional administration, management of foreign exchange risk or facilitation of financing of investment).

 See advance and progress payments.

-Standardised guarantees are normally issued in large numbers, usually for fairly small amounts, along identical lines.
-There are 3 parties involved in these arrangements; the debtor, the creditor and the guarantor.
+These are normally issued in large numbers, usually for fairly small amounts, along identical lines.
+There are three parties involved in these arrangements: the debtor, the creditor and the guarantor.
 Either the debtor or creditor may contract with the guarantor to repay the creditor if the debtor defaults.
 The classic examples are export credit guarantees and student loan guarantees.

-Current unrequited payments made by general government or the European Union to enterprises.
+Current unrequited payments made by general government or the EU to enterprises.
 Those made on the basis of a quantity or value of goods or services are classified as “subsidies on products” (D.31).
-Other subsidies based on levels of productive activity (for example numbers employed) are designated “other subsidies on production” (D.39).
+Other subsidies based on levels of productive activity (for example, numbers employed) are designated “other subsidies on production” (D.39).

 Export credit extended overseas directly by UK firms other than to related concerns.